Key Performance Indicators (KPI’s) are a waste of time and energy if they are not right and demotivate employees.

 - empathising and solution finding

-Leah was put on performance management for her attitude and a training program.
-The program aimed to realign her to the company values of treating all customers with respect and resolving each call first time.
+- The program aimed to realign her to the company values of treating all customers with respect and resolving each call first time.

-James was given the star performer award and chosen to mentor new team members.
-James performed/behaved according to the company philosophy and values where Leah did not.
+- Because, he performed/behaved according to the company philosophy and values where Leah did not.